Skyscraper (band): Formation and first line up

-Early EPs & UK Touring
+Early EPs and UK tours

-In spring of 1993 the band entered Monnow Valley studios, to start the first of two recording sessions with producer Roli Mosimann (Young Gods, Swans, Foetus).
-One of the tracks from this session became the lead track of the band's first EP ‘Choke’ which was released on Incoherent Records (a subsidiary of Food Records, which was co-owned by EMI Records) in July 1993.
-The electronic underlay applied to the production lead to UK music magazine Melody Maker to describe it as “Industrial Grunge: like Ministry performed by humans.
-It's awesome” while the NME referred to it as a “...super solid riff edifice”.
-The EP was an independent chart hit and Skyscraper toured the UK extensively in support of the release, both as headliners in their own right as well as playing opening slots to the likes of Helmet (band), The God Machine (band), Mega City Four, Medicine (band) and others, as well as also appearing at the 1993 Phoenix Festival.
+In early 1993, the band entered Monnow Valley studios, to start the first of two recording sessions with producer Roli Mosimann.
+One of the tracks from this session became the lead track of the band's first EP Choke which was released on Incoherent Records (a subsidiary of Food Records, which was co-owned by EMI Records) in July 1993.
+The electronic underlay applied to the production lead to UK music magazine Melody Maker to describe it as "Industrial Grunge: like Ministry performed by humans.
+It's awesome", while the NME referred to it as a "... super solid riff edifice".
+The EP was an independent chart hit and Skyscraper toured the UK extensively in support of the release, both as headliners in their own right as well as playing opening slots for Helmet (band), The God Machine (band), Mega City Four, Medicine (band) and others, as well as also appearing at the 1993 Phoenix Festival.

-The second single ‘Lovesick’ was released in November 1993.
-RAW magazine boldly proclaimed that “if Rage Against The Machine liked metal one little bit, they'd be as good as Lovesick is” and the band embarked on a three-week co-headlining tour with labelmates Mint 400 which was sponsored by BBC Radio One.
+The second single "Lovesick" was released in November 1993.
+RAW magazine boldly proclaimed that "if Rage Against The Machine liked metal one little bit, they'd be as good as Lovesick is", and the band embarked on a three-week co-headlining tour with labelmates Mint 400 which was sponsored by BBC Radio One.
 Skyscraper ended the year as special guests to Therapy? and Cop Shoot Cop on a short run of UK dates in early December.